 The exemptions that apply generally to public bodies apply to local public bodies.
-In addition, FOIPOP provides a number of exemptions aimed specifically at local public bodies (hospitals, universities, school boards) including:
+In addition, FOIPOP provides a number of exemptions aimed specifically at local public bodies including:

 - s.
 19A closed meetings of local public bodies (see also Regulations s.
 19) - s.
 19B academic research - s.
 19C certain personal information (appointments, admission, awards & research evaluation) - s.
 19D certain hospital records (hospitals are also considered to be local public bodies) - 3.
 Do some research on how the exemptions might apply to the type of record you are reviewing.
-Talk to your colleagues in other similar public bodies, check your files to see if your own public body has had previous similar requests and read the information available on the Information and Privacy Commissioner's website. - 4.
+Talk to your colleagues in other universities and colleges, check your files to see if your university has had previous similar requests and read the information available on the Information and Privacy Commissioner's website. - 4.
 Carefully review the record with the exemption in mind.
 Make sure that any information you sever (redact) satisfies all of the requirements of the exemption.